 Spiritual Care Volunteers

-Spiritual Care Volunteers complete hospice training, they have a special interest in providing faith based support for patients and family.
-They volunteer under the direction of the spiritual care manager, who also manages a volunteer-based choir and music ministry to offer to our patients.
+Spiritual Care Volunteers complete the Family Support Volunteer hospice training and have a special interest in providing faith-based support for patients and families.
+They volunteer under the direction of the Spiritual Care Manager, who also manages a volunteer-based choir and music ministry to offer our patients the uplifting benefits of song.

-Bereavement Volunteers work under the direction of professional bereavement counselors to offer support to adults and children who have experienced the death of a loved one.
-Our Healing Hearts Center for Grieving Children & Families is well known for it’s award-winning volunteer-focused programs.
-Opportunities also exist for volunteer support group facilitators.
+Bereavement Volunteers work under the direction of professional bereavement counselors to offer phone and in-person support to adults and children who have experienced the death of a loved one.
+Our Healing Hearts Center for Grief & Loss is well known for it’s award-winning, volunteer-focused programs.
+Opportunities also exist for Volunteer Support Group Facilitators.

 Integrative Therapies Volunteers